 The fishing is divided up into six beats, mostly double-bank.
 Ten rods fish five beats, two per beat, daily through the week; one beat is kept fallow, for occasional use by the Estate.
 Rods meet the ghillie at the Avon Rod Room at the Delnashaugh Hotel before being briefed and shown to their fishing beat for the day.
 Each beat has a basic hut and parking for anglers.

-Ballindalloch Estate offers six beats on the River Avon, spread over two area of riverbank.
+Ballindalloch Estate offers six beats on the River Avon, mostly with fishing on both banks.

-Five rotating beats of two rods supported by one gillie.
+Five rotating beats of two rods supported by one ghillie; one beat fallow.

-Marches with Crown Estate and Ballindalloch Estate Water.
+Marches with the Crown Estate and the Ballindalloch Castle Beat on the Spey.

-All pools double bank except for top two beats.
+All pools double bank except for on the top two beats

-Four rods and does not require gillie support.
+Four rods and does not involve ghillie support.